nileshsalpe/nileshsalpe.github.io/_posts/2020-02-01-typescript-use-of-traling-commas.md

 ## What is a trailing comma and why does it matter in typescript?

-Trailing commas (sometimes called "final commas") is useful when adding new elements, parameters, or properties in JavaScript types like objects, arrays, functions parameters and arguments, etc.
+Trailing commas (sometimes called "final commas") is useful when adding new elements, parameters, or properties in JavaScript types like objects, arrays, functions parameters, and arguments, etc.

 JavaScript has allowed trailing commas in array literals since the beginning, and later added them to object literals ([ECMAScript 5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition)) and most recently ([ECMAScript 2017](https://en.wikipedia.org/wiki/ECMAScript#8th_Edition_%E2%80%93_ECMAScript_2017)) to function parameters.